Why Does the Noise Figure of my Passive Structure not Match the Insertion Loss?

 Right click on the data file in the project tree and select Options.

-From the Interpolation/Passivity tab, select the Consider Passive for Noise Simulation option.
+From the Interpolation/Passivity tab, enable the Consider Passive for Noise Simulation option.